tytydraco/yessleep/out/My_Friend_Has_Been_Acting_Weird_Since_We_Went_Camping_.md

 Then when I tried to get him to play video games with me, he got confused and angry, he ended up throwing my spare controller and breaking it.
 Then when I got distracted I caught him staring into my younger sisters room, when I yelled at him about it he said,

 “I wanted to know what she does when no one is watching.”
-Which really freaked me out, I told him he should probably go home.
+I got way too freaked me out, I told him he should probably go home.

 I probably should’ve told someone about the signs, I should’ve told my mom he was watching my sister, I should’ve done something before we got to this point.
 I have to go to bed so I’ll leave you off at the end of day 1.